icooper/code-zpl/README.md

 # ZPL Development Toolbox

-This is a Visual Studio Code extension for supporting ZPL (Zebra printer language) development.
-Currently, this includes partial syntax highlighting for ZPL code (`*.zpl` files).
+This is a Visual Studio Code extension for supporting ZPL (Zebra label printer language) development.
+Currently, this includes generic syntax highlighting for ZPL code (`*.zpl` files).
 Further functionality is under development.

+## Limitations

+The syntax highlighting does not work correctly for ZPL files that use the `~CC`/`^CC` or `~CT`/`^CT` commands.

 ## Installation